pokergeist/SwitchIR/README.md

 * Resize relay contact track for the full 2A.
 * Source smaller 4-pole resistor network.
 * Determine if flyback diodes will be required (across relay contacts).
+* Remove Qwiic/STEMMA QT if present on MCU, or add pads for pull-up resistors.

 ## Components